MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-vm-migrate-live.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article describes how to run a live migration in the System Center 2016 - Virtual Machine Manager (VMM) fabric.
-VMM provides live migration support between standalone Hyper-V hosts, or cluster hosts that have the live migration enabled.
+This article describes how to run a live migration of virtual machines, or virtual machine storage, in the System Center 2016 - Virtual Machine Manager (VMM).
+VMM provides live migration support between standalone Hyper-V hosts, or between cluster hosts that have live migration enabled.
 [Learn more](manage-vm-migrate-overview.md#live-migration).

 ## Migrate a VM between two standalone hosts